The Newton polygon of a planar singular curve and its subdivision: Discussion

-\begin{rem} In fact, one can completely describe the matroid $M$ associated with the linear conditions imposed by such a singular point if $\mathrm{char} \ \KK=0$.
-Namely, all the dependent sets of $M$, minimal by inclusion are the sets of the type $\A\setminus\{(i,j)|G(i,j)=0\}$, where $G$ is a polynomial of degree no more than $m-1$ (\cite{hyper2}).
+Let $\mathrm{char} \ \KK=0$.
+In this case, \cite{hyper2} contains the complete description of the matroid $M$ associated with the linear conditions imposed by the $m$-fold point at $(1,1)$.
+Namely, all the dependent sets of $M$, minimal by inclusion, are the sets of the type $\A\setminus\{(i,j)|G(i,j)=0\}$, where $G\in\KK[i,j]$ is a polynomial of degree at most $m-1$.